brain-score/vision/docs/source/modules/tutorial.rst

 A reasonable question, and it is always good to be skeptical.
 The short answer is that using an IDE like Pycharm and virtual environments drastically cuts the error rate for install down, as well as makes the whole process of installing dependencies easier.
-Using a VENV also helps with headaches caused by clashes between Anaconda and PIP, and Pycharm (or another IDE like VScode) takes care of that for you.
+Using a venv also helps with headaches caused by clashes between Anaconda and PIP, and Pycharm (or another IDE like VScode) takes care of that for you.

 Do I have to read/do this entire tutorial to submit a model?
 ------------------------------------------------------------

-No - You can skip to the quickstart guide below, if you do not wish to read/do this entire tutorial, but we recommend it in order to get the most out of brain-score and avoid errors that might pop up along the way.
+No - You can skip to the Quickstart section below, if you do not wish to read/do this entire tutorial, but we recommend it in order to get the most out of Brain-Score and avoid errors that might pop up along the way.